 24. Dubai Miracle Garden

-Botanical Garden lovers will love the Dubai Miracle Garden that displays millions of flowers and plants.
+Botanical Garden lovers will love the Dubai Miracle Garden which displays millions of flowers and plants.
 150 million flowers to be exact.
 Like everything in Dubai, this garden is over the top spanning 72,000 square meters of displays from the floating lady to the floral clock.
 Umbrella Tunnel will get your Instagram mojo running or you may want to visit the sunflower field.
 The Dubai Miracle Garden is listed in the Guinness Book of World Records as the largest flower garden in the world.
 What doesn’t Dubai have that’s the biggest and best?

 25. Day Trip to Abu Dhabi